grnet/kamaki/docs/setup.rst

 After that, users can run "kamaki test" commands to unit-test the prepackaged client APIs.
 Unit-tests are still experimental and there is a high probability of false alarms due to some of the expected values being hard-coded in the testing code.

-In version 0.6.3, a quotaholder client is introduced as an advanced feature.
+Since version 0.6.3, a quotaholder client is introduced as an advanced feature.
 Quotaholder client is mostly used as a client library for accessing a synnefo quota service, but it can also be allowed as a kamaki command set, but setting the quotaholder.cli and quotaholder.url methods:

     [quotaholder]
     cli=quotaholder_cli